-- Identify a Children's professional staff member who is available to act as your preceptor.
-This member must contact the GME office to verify their commitment to precept and discuss the details of your rotation.
+You must identify and secure a Children's professional staff mamber who is available to act as your preceptor.
+This person must contact the GME office to verify their commitment to precept and discuss the details of your rotation.

-- If a rotation is available, AND you have an agreement in place with a staff member to act as your preceptor, THEN the GME specialist will outline the procedure to implement a contract with your educational program.
+- If a rotation is available, AND you have an agreement in place with a staff member to act as your preceptor, THEN the GME coordinator will outline the procedure to implement a contract with your educational program.
 A PLA/contract is mandatory for ALL clinical rotations.
 Your clinical coordinator may be able to tell you it there is a current agreement on file.

 - Receive final approval from the Graduate Medical Education department at Children's.

-- Finalize dates of rotation and details with your preceptor and copy the information to the GME specialist at Children's.
+- Finalize dates of rotation and details with your preceptor and copy the information to the GME coordinator at Children's.